 More Information About Groundcovers

-There are a lot of plants can be considered perennial ground covers.
+There are a lot of plants can be considered perennial groundcovers.
 Certainly, low-growing spreading plants are groundcovers but so are clumping, non-spreading plants that look nice when grown in large groups.
-Flowering ground covers cover large open areas of garden, help prevent erosion, suppress weeds, reduce soil water loss through evaporation, and with proper plant selection, they look great while doing it.
-Plus, groundcovers reduce your need for mulch, which is nice because who likes spreading mulch all over the place every year?
+Flowering groundcovers cover large open areas of garden, help prevent erosion, suppress weeds, reduce soil water loss through evaporation, and with proper plant selection, they look great while doing it.
+Plus, they reduce your need for mulch, which is nice because who likes spreading mulch all over the place every year?

 - Flowering ground cover plants are an interesting alternative to conventional lawns if you do not walk on them too often.